szdailei/Awesome/README.md

 ## License

-This project is under the [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/)
+This project is under the [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.